Master in Health Sciences

 - Health Data Science

-During a mandatory research internship, students can apply the knowledge gained in the program, and possibly write their Master’s thesis based on the internship.
+During the mandatory research internship, students apply the knowledge gained in the program and may choose to base their Master’s thesis on this experience.

 Example Curriculum